thinreports/thinreports/getting-started/basic-format.md

 ### Generator

-[Generator](https://github.com/thinreports/thinreports-generator) is a Ruby library to generate PDFs using a template file formatted Basic Format.
+[Generator](https://github.com/thinreports/thinreports-generator) is a Ruby library to generate PDFs.

 ## Installation